spatialillusions/milsymbol/README.md

 milsymbol 1.0.0
 ----

-Is planned for release before end of Mars, see the issue tracker for included functionality and changes. https://github.com/spatialillusions/milsymbol/issues/61
+Is planned for release before 10th of Mars, see the issue tracker for included functionality and changes. https://github.com/spatialillusions/milsymbol/issues/61

 milsymbol summary
 ----

 milsymbol supports a lot of different options:
- - Both letter and number based SIDC
  - NATO or US standards (MIL-STD-2525C, MIL-STD-2525D, STANAG APP6-(B), STANAG APP6-(D) Draft)
  - Filled/Unfilled symbols
  - Framed/Unframed symbols
  - Text fields
  - Movement indicators
  - SVG/Canvas output (using SVG or Canvas draw instructions)
+ - Outlines of symbols
  - and much more...

-For detaild descriptions of what is possible with milsymbol, see the API documentation.
+For detaild descriptions of what is possible with milsymbol, see the API documentation under /docs.

 milsymbol can be integrated with most common javascript libraries, such as:
- - Open Layers 3
+ - Angular
  - Cesium
+ - D3
  - LeafLet
- - d3
- - Angular
+ - Open Layers 3
  - and many more...

 Examples of some of the integrations are included with milsymbol.